djalbat/occam-custom-grammars/README.md

 There is one example to enable you to alter a single user defined custom grammar, see it combined with the default Florence custom grammar and then merged with the Florence grammar.
 To view it, open the `example.html` file in the root of the repository.

-The default Florence custom grammar has an empty regular expression entry, no additional tokens are defined, but it does have default BNF snippets for [metastatements](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/metastatement.js), [statements](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/statement.js), [expressions](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/expression.js) and [terms](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/term.js).
-These can be viewed at any time by choosing the 'Default' option from the custom grammar select field and the appropriate options from the rule name select field.
+The default Florence custom grammar has an empty regular expression entry, no additional tokens are defined, but it does have default BNF snippets for [terms](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/term.js), [expressions](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/expression.js), [statements](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/statement.js) and [metastatements](https://raw.githubusercontent.com/jecs-imperial/occam-parsers/master/es6/florence/defaultCustomGrammarBNF/metastatement.js).
+These can be viewed at any time by choosing the 'Default' option from the custom grammar select field and the appropriate option from the rule name select field underneath.

-To set your own custom regular expression for defining additional tokens and your own BNF for defining additional terms, expressions, statements  and metastatements, choose the 'User defined' option.
+To set your own custom regular expression and BNF, choose the 'User defined' option.
 If you type `=>` into the lexical pattern input field, for example, you will see it appearing as part of the `custom` regular expression entry in the Florence lexical entries textarea.
 Note that the custom entry comes first, taking precedence over the default entries.

 Now select the `expression` option from the rule name select field and add the following to the BNF textarea: